How to Use Emojis and Symbols in Email Subject Lines

 It’s going to look different across a lot of different platforms.
 The average emoji takes about 18 months to develop from beginning to end.
-And the approval process is crazy because an emoji has to go through all these different layers to actually get approved.
+And the approval process is crazy because an emoji has to go through all these different layers to get approved.

 If you are new to using emojis in email marketing, you might have questions like:

 If it’s not the case, you can cut it and possibly try something else.
-But this is where you can really start to test and use this as a sandbox to understand what’s working and what’s not.
+But this is where you can start to test and use this as a sandbox to understand what’s working and what’s not.